11 Mind-Expanding Things to Do in Carlisle PA and Surrounding Cumberland Valley PA

 Road-To-Allenberry-Resort-PA

 Just a scant mile from the Appalachian Trail in Boiling Springs, the Allenberry draws hikers looking for a splurge, romantic couples, and theater buffs out for a weekend at the Playhouse.
-Rates from $170-$350 includes wi-fi and parking.
+Check website for rates.

 Carlisle 148 House PA